euank/euank.com/_posts/2018-09-12-rust-on-lambda.md

 ## Results

 And now for the results!
 The below graph shows data collected over around 40 executions of each Lambda function (half warm and half cold).
+The median value is annotated beside each box.

 ![Lambda plot](/imgs/lambda-bench/plot.png)